subratcall/30Days_Of_Python/README.md

 # 30Days_Of_Python
-30 days of code Challenge by HackerRank using Python
+30 days of code Challenge by HackerRank.
+I'm using Python